 As the name suggests, the Turks and Caicos is made up of two groups of islands, the Turks Islands and the Caicos Islands.
-The Turks Islands consists of Grand Turk and Salt Cay, and is separated from the Caicos Islands by the 20 mile wide Turks Islands Passage.
-Grand Turk is about 70 miles from Providenciales and 50 miles from North and Middle Caicos.
-Because of the distance, no public ferry service is offered from Grand Turk to any island other than Salt Cay.
-No international flights regularly land on Grand Turk.
+The Turks Islands consists mainly of Grand Turk and Salt Cay, and is separated from the Caicos Islands by the 20-mile wide (32 km) Turks Islands Passage.